Candida (song): Background and recording

 In 1970 Hank Medress of the Tokens and Dave Appell were producing a song called "Candida" for Bell Records.
 The composition was written by Toni Wine and Irwin Levine.
 For the first recording of the song, the lead vocal was done by blues singer Frankie Paris, in a style reminiscent of the Drifters.
 Paris's performance was deemed unsatisfactory, and a new singer was sought for the track.
 Medress believed that "an ethnic feel" would suit the song well.
 He asked his friend Tony Orlando, whose heritage is Puerto Rican and Greek, to perform its lead vocal.

-Orlando, a former professional singer, had had two top-40 hits in the US in 1961, but later moved into the music publishing business; in 1967 Columbia Records chose him to manage their publishing division, April-Blackwood Music.
+Orlando, a former professional singer, had two top-40 hits in the US in 1961, but later moved into the music publishing business; in 1967 Columbia Records chose him to manage their publishing division, April-Blackwood Music.
 When Medress approached Orlando, he was reluctant to perform on a Bell Records single, as he did not want to jeopardize his job at Columbia.
 Medress reassured him by saying they would use a band name for the release, and that nobody would know who the singer was.
 Orlando finally agreed, partly because he believed the song would be unsuccessful and would not attract any attention.
 He went into a studio with Appell and Medress, and sang his lead vocal over previously recorded tracks.
 Background vocals had been done by Wine and the Tokens' Jay Siegel; Orlando was not present when these were recorded.
 By different accounts, additional background singers may have included Ellie Greenwich, Robin Grean, Leslie Miller, and Linda November.
 Tokens drummer Phil Margo and Siegel played instruments on at least one of the versions of the song.
 The music of Orlando's version has been described as having "a lilting, sing-along groove".